 Environmental factors might play a major role in the development of social phobia when the individual is exposed to them at a younger age.
 Some researchers believe that social phobia is a learned behavior that can be developed by observing, interacting, and imitating significant people (especially parents) that display anxiety or social phobia symptoms.
 A controlling and overprotective parenting style may also increase the risk of social phobia.

 Another hypothesis that tries to explain social phobia considers that individuals can develop social anxiety when they are exposed to negative social experiences such as: being teased, bullied, or particularly embarrassed in public.
 Researchers also believe that speech or language impairments, sexual or physical abuse, family conflicts, and disfigurement can increase the risk of social phobia.

 Some researchers believe that there is a connection between social phobia and early-life emotional trauma.
 Also, they consider that a poor attachment between the child and parent or caretaker during early stages of development, can increase the risk of social phobia.
 Attachment specialists believe that an inadequate bond with parents or caretakers may lead to poor self-regulating skills in stressful or chaotic situations, and lead to social phobia.

 Counseling & Treatment Options

 Social phobia is a serious, highly disabling disorder if left untreated.
 Individuals with social phobia can benefit from different types of treatments.
-There are two effective treatments available for social phobia, medication and psychotherapy.
-However, the outcome of the treatment depends on the individuals and whether the social phobia is complicated by other conditions such as depression or substance abuse.
-Some people respond faster or better to the treatment than others.
+There are two effective treatments available for social phobia, psychotherapy, and doctor prescribed medication.
+However, the treatment outcome depends on the individual and whether their social phobia is complicated by other conditions such as depression or substance abuse.
+Some people respond faster to treatment than others.